Saint Antoine

 Quinze-Vingts was built by Aristide Cavaillé-Coll in 1894

-for the personal hotel of the Baron de l’Espée in Paris.
+for the private house of the Baron de l’Espée in Paris.

 This organ was transferred to the new Church of Saint-